Xibitol/ZombieLike/TASK.md

 - [x] Create wave's and remaining zombie's variable and update Client and Server
 - [x] Spawn zombie with a config file (Position, Raduis)
 - [x] Create waves infinites and spawn zombies in function him count and number of player connected (Wave 1 == Nombre de joueurs connectés pour le nombre de zombie)
-- [x] Give point to player on kill zombie
+- [x] Give point to player on kill zombie and add one kill

 ### Hud
-- In progress
+- _In waiting_
 - [x] Draw a hud (Health, Battery)
 - [ ] Draw the player's health and name on the top of his head.
 - [x] Draw wave number and number of zombie alive or Draw wave transition time left
 - [x] Draw points winned after killing zombie on screen

 ### F4Menu
-- _In waiting_
+- In progress
-- [ ] Draw a F4Menu
+- [x] Draw a F4Menu
 - [ ] Can open if the game status is "WaveTransition"
-- [ ] Easy creating tab in menu
+- [x] Easy creating tab in menu
+- [ ] Draw shop tab
 #### Dashboard
+- [ ] Draw Dashboard tab
-- [ ] Can see player's stats (Name, Model, Health, Battery, ZombieKilled and Experiance)
+- [ ] Can see player's stats (Name, Model, Health, Battery, Experience, HighestExperience, Kill, Death)
 - [ ] The host can stop the game
 #### Weapons
 - [x] Config file for element (Name, Price)